huahuayu/ethereum-local-development-env/README.md

 ./start_all.sh
 ```

-it will start
+It will start

 - a bootstrap node
 - a full node
 - and a miner node

-by default use `host` network
+By default use `host` network

 ## Add new node